-Inherent Risks of Silicone Gel-Filled Breast Implants
+Inherent Risks of Saline-Filled Breast Implants

 Implants- Breast implants, similar to other medical devices, can fail.
-When a silicone gel-filled implant ruptures, the gel material is usually contained within the scar tissue surrounding the implant (intracapsular rupture).
-In some cases, the gel may escape beyond the capsule layer and go into the breast tissue itself (extracapsular rupture and gel migration).
-Rupture of a breast implant may or may not produce local firmness in the breast.
+When a saline-filled implant ruptures, the saline material is absorbed by the body, but the shell material remains.
 Rupture can occur as a result of an injury, from no apparent cause (silent rupture), or during mammography.
-It is also possible to damage an implant at the time of surgery.
+It is possible to damage an implant at the time of surgery.
 Damaged or broken implants cannot be repaired.
 Ruptured or damaged implants require replacement or removal.
 Breast implants can wear out, they are not guaranteed to last a lifetime and future surgery may be required to replace one or both implants.
-A MRI (magnetic resonance imaging) study may be necessary to evaluate the possibility of implant rupture, yet it may not be 100% accurate in diagnosing implant integrity.
+A MRI (magnetic resonance imaging) study may be necessary to evaluate the possibility of implant rupture or deflation, yet may not be 100% accurate in diagnosing implant integrity.
+Saline-filled breast implants may not have the same contour or feel as silicone-filled breast implants.
+The shape of your breasts after surgery depends on many factors such as your skin thickness, position, placement of the implants, and technique.
+You should discuss with your surgeon the possibility of a different and less than desirable contour-shape as well as feel of your result.

 Capsular Contracture- Scar tissue, which forms internally around the breast implant, can tighten and make the breast round, firm, and possibly painful.
 Excessive firmness of the breasts can occur soon after surgery or years later.
 The occurrence of symptomatic capsular contracture is not predictable.
 The incidence of symptomatic capsular contracture can be expected to increase over time.
 Capsular contracture may occur on one side, both sides or not at all.
 It is more common with implant placement in front of the chest muscle layer.
 Treating capsular contracture may require surgery, implant replacement, or implant removal.
-Capsular contracture may reoccur after surgical procedures to treat this condition.
+Capsular contracture may record after surgical procedures to treat this condition.